Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Now we evaluate the "todosById" key, which yields an object.
+Now we evaluate the `todosById` key, which yields an object.
 Next, we convert the number 44 into a string using the JavaScript's toString algorithm.
-Then we look up the resulting string "44" which yields another object.
-Now we look up the "done" key and find a primitive value: false.
+Then we look up the resulting string `44` which yields another object.
+Now we look up the `done` key and find a primitive value: false.
 As there are more keys to be evaluated, the object evaluating the abstract set operation attempts to replace the primitive value with an object.

 ~~~js
 // setting ["todosById", 44, "done", "completed"] to true